celery/celery/docs/getting-started/next-steps.rst

 Optimization
 ============

-The default configuration isn't optimized for throughput by default, it tries to walk the middle way between many short tasks and fewer long tasks, a compromise between throughput and fair scheduling.
+The default configuration isn't optimized for throughput.
+By default, it tries to walk the middle way between many short tasks and fewer long tasks, a compromise between throughput and fair scheduling.